balapradeeps/AWS/serverless-framework/README.md

 # Usage
 - `serverless deploy` to deploy infra
 - `serverless remove` to remove infra
+#### Deployment failure
+Deployment can fail if the cloud formation instance is in maintenance state.
+In that case, you need to manually delete generated IAM roles before redeploying.

 # Dev
 ### Generate policies for lambdas